gengwg/k8s/README.md

 ## Notes

+### Network

 Kubernetes requires that each container in a cluster has a unique, routable IP.
 Kubernetes doesn’t assign IPs itself, leaving the task to third-party solutions.

+### Cronjob

+Looks k8s cronjobs default uses UTC, even if the master time zone is set to PDT.

 ## Errors